-The company operates 976 servers in 56 countries making it a robust choice for the entire gamut of web activity.
-Two of these are located in Malaysia so local residents traveling abroad can use the service to watch content from back home if they’d like.
+The company operates 5,111 servers in 60 countries making it a robust choice for the entire gamut of web activity.
+Seven of these are located in Malaysia so local residents traveling abroad can use the service to watch content from back home if they’d like.

 NordVPN is one of the few services that bifurcates servers according to specialty.
 It operates some specifically for anti-DDoS, video streaming, double VPN, Tor over VPN, and dedicated IP – this means that fast speeds and strong encryption are guaranteed.

 The provider works with a whole bunch of streaming services such as Netflix, Hulu, and BBC iPlayer.
 It supports torrenting.

 NordVPN encrypts internet traffic via the 256-bit AES protocol by default and uses 2,048-bit SSL keys.
 DNS leak protection is enabled.
 These are some of the strongest protocols out there today so you don’t need to worry about any data leaks.